Section 10 / 10

 Case Study 4: Agency + Guarantee Conflict

-Problem: Bank appoints same employee as both Investment Agent AND Guarantor for fund performance — PROHIBITED per the Guarantees standard (conflicting roles).
-Solution: Separate roles — agent as fiduciary (fees, no guarantee); bank as separate guarantor (independent undertaking).
+Problem: Bank appoints the same employee as both Investment Agent AND Guarantor for fund performance — PROHIBITED per the Guarantees standard (conflicting roles).
+Solution: Separate roles — agent as fiduciary (fees, no guarantee); any guarantee must come from a genuinely independent guarantor and must not cover profit.

 Liability Framework Across Contracts